dictcp/uplex-varnish-k8s-ingress/README.md

 * Kubernetes: https://kubernetes.io/
 * Varnish: http://www.varnish-cache.org

-The Ingress controller currently supports Kubernetes version 1.9, and has also been tested succesfully with 1.10.
-The Varnish container runs version 6.1.1.
+The Ingress controller currently supports Kubernetes version 1.16.
+The Varnish container runs version 6.3.2.
+See the [source code repository](#repositories) for branches and tags that support other versions.

 ## WORK IN PROGRESS